Adversarial Meta-Learning: Introduction

 In this paper, we extend meta-learning to a whole new dimension by studying how to quickly train a model (especially a DNN) for a new task using a small dataset with both clean and adversarial samples.
-Since both meta-learning and adversarial learning have been studied recently, a straightforward solution is to simply combine an existing meta-learning method (e.g., MAML~\cite{Finn2017}) with adversarial training (e.g.,~\cite{Kurakin2017}).
-However, we show such a approach does not work well by our experimental results in Section 4.
-We present a novel ADversarial Meta-Learner (ADML), which utilizes antagonistic correlations between clean and adversarial samples to let the inner gradient update arm-wrestle with the meta-update (Section 3) to obtain a good and robust initialization of model parameters.
-Hence, "adversarial" in ADML refers to not only adversarial samples but also the way of updating the learning model.
+Since both meta-learning and adversarial learning have been studied recently, a straightforward solution is to simply combine an existing meta-learning algorithms (e.g., MAML~\cite{finn2017model}) with adversarial training (e.g.,~\cite{Goodfellow2015}).
+However, we show such a approach does not work well by our experimental results.
+We present a novel ADversarial Meta-Learner (ADML), which utilizes antagonistic correlations between clean and adversarial samples to let the inner gradient update arm-wrestle with the meta-update to obtain a good and robust initialization of model parameters.
+Hence, ``adversarial'' in ADML refers to not only adversarial samples but also the way of updating the learning model.
 The design of ADML leads to several desirable properties.
 First, it turns out to be very effective even in the cases with only clean samples.
-Second, just like MAML, ADML is model-agnostic since it is compatible with any model that can be trained with gradient descent.
-Most importantly, unlike other meta-learning methods~\cite{Finn2017,Vinyals2016}, ADML is robust to adversarial samples since it only suffers from a minor performance degradation when encountering adversarial samples.
-We conducted a comprehensive empirical study for performance evaluation using two widely-used image datasets, MiniImageNet~\cite{Vinyals2016} and CIFAR100~\cite{Krizhevsky2009}.
-Experimental results well justify the effectiveness and superiority of the proposed ADML in terms of both accuracy and robustness.
+Second, unlike other meta-learning algorithms, ADML is robust to adversarial samples since it only suffers from a minor performance degradation when encountering adversarial samples, and it consistently outperforms three representative meta-learning algorithms~\cite{finn2017model,vinyals2016matching,sung2018learning} in such cases.
+Most importantly, it opens up an interesting research direction and sheds light on dealing with the cases with limited and even contaminated samples, which are common in real life.
+We conducted a comprehensive empirical study for performance evaluation using two widely-used image datasets, MiniImageNet~\cite{vinyals2016matching} and CIFAR100~\cite{krizhevsky2009learning}.
+Experimental results well justify the effectiveness and superiority of ADML in terms of both accuracy and robustness.

-We organize the rest of the paper as follows: We discuss related work in Section 2.
-We describe the meta-learning problem and present the proposed ADML in Section 3.
-Experimental setup and results are presented in Section 4.
-We conclude the paper in Section 5.